 I stayed in New York for a whole year.
-For a start I took a course at the Fashion Institute of Technology, and as part of my studies I did an internship with a small fashion company in Manhattan.
+For a start I took a course and as part of my studies I did an internship with a small fashion company in Manhattan.
 This was my first hands-on experience with fashion, and I enjoyed my time there, especially the many charming fashion boutiques in SoHo.

 There is nothing wrong with giving work to people in poor countries, but I like the idea of producing close to home.
 That way I can keep a personal contact with my producers and I can directly make sure that they have good working conditions.
 Of course it also reduces transportation and CO2-omission.
 Today I produce some of my clothes here in Copenhagen and others I have produced in Barcelona by a small husband and wife run workshop.

 To me it is obvious that people should have decent working conditions and fair wages.
 That is definitely worth paying for.
 In Mosaik I only buy fabric from retailers who live up to these standards, and I encourage everyone to buy fair trade whenever possible.

 Another thing I didn't know is that most clothes actually pollute the environment because of the way they are produced.